tigerater/researchtool/src/apis/groupssettings/README.md

 # groupssettings

-> Lets you manage permission levels and related settings of a group.
+> Manages permission levels and related settings of a group.

 ## Installation